 If you’re ever fitting a new bathroom or kitchen, we strongly recommend you consider how someone would access the plumbing infrastructure if it started leaking.
 If the answer is “smash the tiles up with a sledgehammer”, you’re going to want to fit an access hatch of some kind!

 Another thing to consider is: “if this appliance leaked, how bad would the damage be?”.
 If your washing machine is in the garage, it’s going to cause an awful lot less damage than if it’s in a kitchen with lovely floor treatments and fitted cupboards.
 Upstairs bathrooms have greater potential for damage than ground floor bathrooms, because water is going to spread through two floors instead of one.
 Consider what’s below, and if the answer is “a living room full of expensive electrical equipment”, that bathroom might be a good spot for the leak detectors we’ve talked about.

 Leaks are rarely something we think about when upgrading our home security, but hopefully this guide has given you an idea of their importance in an overall home protection scheme.
-If you’re not already with Locket, you might like to know we give you a discount on your insurance just for owning leak detectors.
+If you’re not already with Locket, you might like to know we give you a discount on your home insurance just for owning leak detectors.
 We also give you discounts on leak detectors themselves, and we regularly publish evidence-based guides like this one to help you protect your home.
-Check out the blog for more information, or jump right in and get a quote.
+Jump right in and get a quote, or check out the blog for more information.